skip to Main Content

 Scope of Chargeable Assets Under NTA 2025

-The Act significantly broadens the definition of chargeable assets.
-Specifically, according to the statute, “all forms of property shall be chargeable assets for the purpose of this Part, whether situated in Nigeria or not,” including:
+The NTA 2025 significantly broadens the definition of chargeable assets.
+Specifically, the Act provides that “all forms of property shall be chargeable assets for the purpose of this Part, whether situated in Nigeria or not.”

-• Foreign currency: Any currency other than Nigerian Naira
+• Foreign currencies other than the Nigerian Naira

-• Self-created property: Property created by the person disposing of it or acquired without cost
+• Self-created property or property acquired without cost

-Critical Point: This applies “whether situated in Nigeria or not,” meaning Nigerian tax residents are subject to CGT on worldwide asset disposals, subject to applicable tax treaties.
+Importantly, the legislation applies regardless of whether the assets are located in Nigeria.
+As a result, Nigerian tax residents may now be subject to CGT on worldwide asset disposals, subject to applicable tax treaties.

 The Finance Act 2021 Regime